 Finally, if the challenge is high support costs, identify the areas that receive the most questions and build content to address these questions.
 Skilljar also recommends embedding training content within your knowledge base and community.

-Customer education with sales-led growth
+Customer education for sales-led growth

 Sales-led growth is usually much more of a high-touch model.
 Sales usually start with demos and unfortunately, often tend to focus on the product features.
 A customer’s use case is not the same as a product use case.

-With sales-led growth, effectively training the sales team to inquire about what the customer does in their day-to-day business and problems that they encounter is critical.
-In addition to learning how to consult with customers, the customer education teams need to prepare sales on how to show the product to help customers achieve efficiencies in their day-to-day work and solve the problems they have identified.
+With sales-led growth, effectively training the sales team to inquire about what the customer does in their day-to-day business and the problems that they encounter is critical.
+In addition to learning how to consult with customers, the customer education teams need to prepare sales to show the product to help customers achieve efficiencies in their day-to-day work and solve the problems they have identified.

-Moving from product training to customer education means a shift on how you measure success.
+Moving from product training to customer education means a shift in how you measure success.
 With product training, teams may look at metrics like number of course attendees, views, or course completion rates.
 When you move to customer education, you want to look for metrics that show business growth.
 Here are 5 metrics to consider.

 Customer Acquisition Cost (CAC)